 But even in the case of God, there is no consensus as to what is or should be the world's “divine” path to follow, obfuscating that which might be considered divine.

 Does God aspire to create a conformed or tolerant society?
 Does He prioritize human beings or ecological balance?
-Does He embrace self-reliance or dependence on Him and perhaps others?
+Does He embrace self-reliance or dependence on Himself and perhaps others?
 Does He advocate capitalism or socialism?
 There is no consensus on Who God is or at least Who He should be.
 Therefore, it is hard to imagine how a being thought to be divine could actually be so.

 Many argue passionately how God “sees” things yet often find little common ground with one another.
 Who, if anybody, might be right?
 There is no way to know.
 If it is the ego which makes our convictions absolute and “divine”, then everybody can be right in spite of opposing views!